How Much Does It Cost to Build a Website for a Small Business

 Domain registration expenses

 A domain name is your online address and comes with an annual fee.
-Recent industry guides show that a standard .com usually sits between $10 and $20 per year, with some registrars offering lower intro deals and higher renewal rates later on.
+In the UAE, a .com usually sits between AED 49 and AED 100 per year from local registrars like AEserver or tasjeel.ae, with some offering lower intro deals and higher renewal rates later on.
+In the UAE, .ae domains are popular for local trust and SEO benefits and cost AED 125–169 per year from registrars like AEserver, tasjeel.ae, or Etisalat.

 Shared hosting

 Shared website hosting is the entry point for many small business owners who want to build a website on a tight budget.
 Here, many sites share the same server, which keeps the hosting cost low but limits performance and resources.
-Recent hosting studies place shared plans in the range of about $2 to $10 per month, often with promotional pricing for the first term and higher renewals.
+In the UAE, shared plans from providers like AEserver, Etisalat, or tasjeel.AE typically range from AED 14 to AED 100 per month, often with promotional pricing for the first term and higher renewals.

 For a basic website or a simple brochure site, this level is usually enough at the early stage.